MiteshPuthran/Speech-Emotion-Analyzer/README.md

 8 - male_happy <br>
 9 - male_sad <br>

+to get better accuracy its preferred to train with 4 classes. they are;
+happy , sad - male, female

 ## Conclusion
 Building the model was a challenging task as it involved lot of trail and error methods, tuning etc. The model is very well trained to distinguish between male and female voices and it distinguishes with 100% accuracy.
 The model was tuned to detect emotions with more than 70% accuracy.
 Accuracy can be increased by including more audio files for training.